 A range of factors — including your credit scores and credit history, loan amount, loan term and your down payment — can affect the interest rate your lender may offer.
-See the table in the next section for the average interest rates that people with different credit scores received on auto loans in the second quarter of 2020.
+See the table in the next section for the average interest rates that people with different credit scores received on auto loans in the first quarter of 2021.
 Learn more about interest on car loans.

 Average interest rates for car loans

-The average APR on a new-car loan with a 60-month term was 4.98% in August 2020, according to the Federal Reserve.
+The average APR on a new-car loan with a 60-month term was 4.96% in the first quarter of 2021, according to the Federal Reserve.
 But as mentioned above, your credit scores and other factors can affect the interest rate you’re offered.

 Credit score range

-Source: Experian State of the Automotive Finance Market Report, Q2 2020
+Source: Experian State of the Automotive Finance Market Report, Q1 2021

 Note: Experian doesn’t specify which credit-scoring model it uses in this report.

 The table above isn’t a guarantee of the rate you may be offered on an auto loan.
-Instead, it can help you estimate an interest rate to enter into the auto loan calculator, based on the average rates people with various credit scores received on auto loans in the second quarter of 2020.
+Instead, it can help you estimate an interest rate to enter into the auto loan calculator, based on the average rates people with various credit scores received on auto loans in the first quarter of 2021.

 Keep in mind that there are different credit-scoring models and that various lenders use may different ones.
 For example, auto lenders may look at your FICO® Auto Scores.
 And available interest rates and APRs can vary by lender, so be sure to shop around and compare both across your loan offers.